Supreme Court of the United States

 Potential impact

 If accepted and ruled unconstitutional, magazine limits in more than a dozen states could be struck down.
-If the Court declines, California's ban would take effect and future challenges would face a much harder road.
+If the Court declines, California's ban would take full effect and future challenges would face a much harder road.

 Timeline (from official SCOTUS docket)

-• Jan 16, 2026Distributed for conference — no action yet shown on docket
+• Feb 27, 2026Distributed for conference — no action

-• Jan 9, 2026Distributed for conference
+• Jan 16, 2026Distributed for conference — no action

 • Nov 21, 2025First distributed for conference